 Tridentine Catholic Timeline

-Properly speaking, this epoch would be usually regarded as that spanning the period from 1549 the beginning of the Council of Trent (from which the word Tridentine) to Vatican II, whose aftermath was to bury so many features of the previous epoch, including, though certainly not limited to, the Tridentine Mass.
+Properly speaking, this epoch would be usually regarded as starting from 1545 with the beginning of the Council of Trent (from which the word Tridentine) and lasting till Vatican II (1962-1965).

-However, my timeline extends a little bit beyond the period 1549 – 1962, giving other dates which seem important to recognise.
-It is also intended to be simple and hardly comprehensive – just providing a few marker points to help those who are new to such things acquaint themselves.
+However, my timeline extends a little bit each side of the period 1549 – 1962, giving other dates which seem important to recognise.

 1517: Martin Luther begins the Protestant Revolution.